arraypress/wp-register-pages/README.md

-# WordPress Page Registration Library
+# WordPress Page Registration Manager

-A comprehensive PHP library for registering and managing WordPress pages programmatically.
-This library provides a robust solution for creating, managing, and maintaining WordPress pages with version tracking and template support.
+A comprehensive solution for managing WordPress pages programmatically.
+This library makes it easy to create, update, and manage pages with features like version tracking, templates, and custom storage options.

-## Features

-- 🚀 Automatic page creation and verification
-- 📝 Template support for reusable page layouts
-- 🔄 Version tracking with meta storage
-- 👨‍👧‍👦 Parent-child page relationships
-- 🛠️ Simple utility functions for quick implementation
-- ✅ Comprehensive error handling
-- 🔍 Debug logging support

 ## Requirements